stashapp/Stash-Docs/networking/authentication-required-when-accessing-stash-from-the-internet.md

 ## Using an external authentication provider

 If you are an advanced user, and have secured your Stash instance behind an authwall provided by a reverse proxy or hosting solution, you may continue to use that.
 You simply have to edit `.stash/config/config.yml` and set `dangerous_allow_public_without_auth` to `true`.
 If you have already tripped the security feature, you will also have to remove the `security_tripwire_accessed_from_public_internet` key in order to allow Stash to serve requests.

-## Using a reverse proxy located outside of your private network

-By default, all private IPs are trusted proxies, so you almost certainly do not need to edit your settings.
-However, if you are using a reverse proxy outside of your private network (uncommon), it should be added to `trustedProxies` in your Configuration tab to allow it to serve requests.